A Self-Drive Day Tour of Rarotonga

-The first historical site you’ll come across is Arai-Te-Tonga, some 2.5km (1.6 miles) from the museum.
-Here are the remains of a “marae” (gathering place) and “koutu” (royal court), first established around 1350 AD.
+The first historical site you’ll come across is Arai-Te-Tonga, some 2.5 km (1.6 mi) from the museum.
+Here are the remains of a marae (gathering place) and koutu (royal court), first established around 1350 AD.

-Approximately 2.7km (1.7 miles) further down Ara Metua is the sign-posted and well-kept Pokata Papae, another marae where the stone remains are still distinct.
+Approximately 2.7 km (1.7 mi) further down Ara Metua is the sign-posted and well-kept Pokata Papae, another marae where the stone remains are still distinct.
 Then only a few hundred metres further is the grassy clearing and stone remains of Pa’s Palace.
 Learn more about all of the sights above in the 10 Best Historical Sites on Rarotonga.

 Before the Ara Metua road comes to an end, we recommend seeing one last historical site.
 Turn down Kaireva Road (or if you miss it, Itiakaraua Road) which takes you onto the main road.
 Pull into the cleared parking area on the waterfront opposite the Ngatangiia CICC Church.
 Here, at the Avana Harbour, you’ll find a stone circle which commemorates the vaka migration point where the Cook Islands Maori made their voyage to Aotearoa New Zealand.